jqn/reelstream.com/README.md

 # ReelStream 🎬

-A modern movie rental platform built with Next.js 15, featuring movie browsing, rental management, and user accounts.
-ReelStream integrates with the movie API to provide up-to-date information about the latest films and classics, offering users a seamless movie rental experience.
+A modern movie discovery platform built with Next.js 15, featuring movie browsing, search, and filtering capabilities.
+ReelStream uses GraphQL and Apollo Client to provide a seamless movie browsing experience with real-time search and genre filtering.

 Live at https://reelstream-com.vercel.app/